 We do not have a separate children’s area, or facilities at this event and no family camping.
 White Campsite has historically been our quiet campsite and so if you wish to camp away from the main hub we recommend that you cross the pedestrian footbridge from Brown over the Thames and camp in White.

-Please ensure you read our Age Restrictions and ID section as there are strict guidelines in our terms and conditions for what ages can attend the event and whether they require to be accompanied.
+Please ensure you read the Age Restrictions on the Ticket Page as there are strict guidelines in our terms and conditions for what ages can attend the event and whether they require to be accompanied.